THANKS TO SOUTH DAKOTA VOTERS! HOORAY FOR THE VOTE ON NOVEMBER 8!

 •the homecare workers giving care in homes of the elderly and people with disabilities, and

 •those without much cash for themselves while starting new businesses,

 •newly hired workers whose benefits haven’t kicked in yet,

 In other words, most who would benefit are already working.

-Also some people are not “able-bodied” but are in the lengthy process to get official designation for their disabilities or, once approved, in the 2-year wait for health coverage to begin.
+Also, some others are disabled and in the lengthy process to get official designation for their disabilities or, once approved, in the 2-year wait for health coverage to begin.

 - - - What about the funding?

 As other states are finding to their great advantage, Medicaid expansion is a really good deal for South Dakota.
-We could bring healthcare to 40,000 friends and neighbors using the federal tax dollars we already pay.
-At its core, Medicaid expansion costs are split between DC and South Dakota: They pay 90%, we pay 10%.
-But it gets even better: Recently a law passed offering SD a big bonus for expanding Medicaid.
+Medicaid expansion costs are split between DC and South Dakota: In general, they pay 90%, the state pays 10%.
+But it gets even better: SD is offered a big bonus for expanding Medicaid.
 The state's fiscal note on Amendment D indicates that it will take only $4 million in state funds to get health coverage to over 40,000 South Dakotans for all the total first 5 years of Medicaid expansion!

 “Of all the forms of inequality,